How will the EU's Ecodesign Regulation update affect you?

 As an associate in the Commercial team in our Munich office, I advise national and international clients on all aspects of commercial, product liability and product safety law.

-The European Commission has recently published a document that provides economic operators with answers to various questions regarding the scope and implementation of the new Ecodesign Regulation 2024/1781 (“ESPR”).
-Published on 28 June 2024, it replaces the previous Ecodesign Directive and will impose new, stricter obligations on companies, covering the entire life cycle of a product.
+On 28 June 2024, the European Commission has published the new Ecodesign Regulation 2024/1781 (“ESPR”).
+The ESPR replaces the previous Ecodesign Directive and will lead to new, stricter obligations on companies, covering the entire life cycle of a product.

 The revision of the Ecodesign Regulation is part of the European Union’s (“EU”) sustainability strategy.
 It’s complemented by the Right to Repair Directive 2024/1799 and the Directive on empowering consumers for the green transition 2024/825.